 | Packaging design | Dimensions, materials, retail vs DTC specs, dieline | Controls shipping cost, channel compliance, and brand impression | Designer / Founder |

-| Component audit | Count all components; flag hand-assembly steps | Simplifies production, reduces defect rate, and lowers labor cost | PM / Designer |
+| Component audit | Count all components and flag hand-assembly steps | Simplifies production, reduces defect risk, and lowers labor cost | PM / Designer |

 | Finish selection | Test durability and transit survivability for all finish choices | Reduces returns from cosmetic transit damage | Designer / QC |

-| Size optimization | Check dimensions against FBA size tiers and carrier dimensional weight | Controls storage, fulfillment, and shipping fees per unit | Founder / PM |
+| Size optimization | Check dimensions against channel size tiers and carrier dimensional weight | Controls storage, fulfillment, and shipping fees per unit | Founder / PM |

-| DFM sign-off | Designer and PM confirm factory-ready status before sourcing begins | Single gate that prevents pre-mature factory contact | Designer / PM |
+| DFM sign-off | Designer and PM confirm factory-ready status before sourcing begins | Creates one gate before factory outreach | Designer / PM |

-| Sample evaluation | Score each sample against the design brief, not memory or preference | Removes subjective approval decisions from the sampling process | Founder / PM |
+| Sample evaluation | Score each sample against the design brief, tech pack, and approved reference | Removes subjective approval decisions from the sampling process | Founder / PM |

 FAQ: Product Design Insights

-What is design for manufacturing (DFM) and why does it matter?
+What’s design for manufacturing (DFM) and why does it matter?

 How early in the product development process should design decisions be made?